JoeID/RaspberryPicoRobot/README.md

 It is controlled by a Raspberry Pi Pico microcontroller, the code of which can be found on this repo (main.py).

 It has a Bluetooth antenna so I programmed an Android app in Kotlin to control it.
-The code can be found in the Edwina folder (yes, because the robot is named Edwina).
+The code can be found in the AndroidApp branch.

 The whole project is described here : http://perso.ens-lyon.fr/joel.charles-rebuffe/public_html/2021/11/08/robot-bluetooth-diy/